VenomModding/T5-ExtraAssets/README.md

 # Installation (Manual)
 Download the [source code ZIP file on this page](https://github.com/VenomModding/T5-ExtraAssets).
 Then, you insert every file to your main Black Ops Directory.

+# Compiling to Mod Tools
+We suggest running the GDTs one by one using Asset Manager.
+However, if you don't mind, you can also use the Converter.
+Not recommended though.

+# Issues
+- Electric Cherry, Who's Who is still a WIP
+- T7 textures are not in a GDT, those are up to the end user to make brand new GDTs and do a pull request if they wish.
+If there is a BO3 Mod Tools GDT included, it is not compatible with the current Asset Manager.
+- Most assets aren't going to be compiled for your amusement, and to not get a C&D. We provide GDTs as its up to the end user to complete and compile the assets on their own.

 # Contribution
 If you want to contribute to the T5-ExtraAssets pack, we would appreciate you doing a pull request.
 We're always glad to see people helping out.